mls2009/Discord-Build-Info-PY/README.md

 `Discord Build Info PY` is a Python 3 module capable of getting the build information of the Discord (Talk, Video & Chat) app.
 Discord has 3 mainstream clients: Stable, Canary, PTB (Public Test Build) which all have build information.

-## Why use this?
+## Usage
-This module is great for developers who want to quickly retrieve build information from the Discord clients.
-Instead of going through the hassle of setting up a file that makes a request and gets the Discord client build information, this module already covers that for you.
+This module quickly retrieves Discord's information for its release channels and provides the data in one single call.
+It is useful for obtaining the version data and nothing else.
+This module does not scrape Discord nor its API at all and only returns the data that is needed.

 ## Installation